galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 # Dimension reduction

-Dimension reduction is a very important step during the analysis of single cell data.
+Dimension reduction (also known as embedding) is a very important step during the analysis of single cell data.
 During this, the complex multi-dimensional data is projected into lower-dimensional space, while retaining as much information as possible.
 Dimension reduction enables quicker downstream analysis, since the data is more simplified and thus the memory usage is reduced.

 > <details-title>Dimension reduction with SnapATAC2</details-title>
 >